-- Tag: SUBOK (short of SUBscription OK)

-- Format: SUBOK, <subscription-ID>, <num-items>, <num-fields>

-- Used when: to notify of a successful subscription (but for those that make use of COMMAND mode).
+- Tag: SUBOK (short of SUBscription OK) - Format: SUBOK,<subscription-ID>,<num-items>,<num-fields> - Used when: to notify of a successful subscription (but for those that make use of COMMAND mode).

-- Arguments: 3
+> Arguments: 3

-- <subscription-ID>

-The ID of the subscription.

-- ♦ <num-items>
+<num-items>

 Number of items in the subscription.
 The number and the order of items in the subscription is determined by the Metadata Adapter.